istarendil/ros2-2025/README.md

 This repository contains the solutions for **two assignments** implemented in **ROS2** using **Python** and the **Turtlesim** simulator.

-For each assignment, two GIFs are included to visually demonstrate the results:
-- One shows the **GUI with the turtle(s) moving**.
-- The other shows the **terminal execution**.

 ---

 ## 📘 Assignment 1 (ROS2)